ckan/ckan/doc/theming.rst

-3. It implements the :py:meth:`~ckan.plugins.interfaces.IConfigurer.update_config` method, which is the only method declated in the :py:class:`~ckan.plugins.interfaces.IConfigurer` interface:
+3. It implements the :py:meth:`~ckan.plugins.interfaces.IConfigurer.update_config` method, which is the only method declared in the :py:class:`~ckan.plugins.interfaces.IConfigurer` interface:

    .. literalinclude:: ../ckanext/example_theme/v2_empty_template/plugin.py